Billie Eilish heads Leeds and Reading line-ups

 For next year's line-up, just one in six headliners are female-led performers at Reading and Leeds.

-"There's always room for improvement," Becky tells Newsbeat.
+"There's always room for improvement," Becky says.

 "I think, not only for women, but for people of colour, for queer people, for non-binary artists."